microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-472.md

 - The <xref::System.Windows.Forms.DataGridViewCell.DataGridViewCellAccessibleObject.Parent?displayProperty=nameWithType> property now returns the correct parent control.

 __Improved Visual cues__
-- The <xref:System.Windows.Forms.RadioButton> and <xref:System.Windows.Forms.CheckBox> controls with an empty <xref:System.Windows.Forms.ButtonBase.Text> property will now display a focus indicator when they recieve focus.
+- The <xref:System.Windows.Forms.RadioButton> and <xref:System.Windows.Forms.CheckBox> controls with an empty <xref:System.Windows.Forms.ButtonBase.Text> property will now display a focus indicator when they receive focus.

 __Improved Property Grid Support__
 - The <xref:System.Windows.Forms.PropertyGrid> control child elements now return a `true` for the  <xref:System.Windows.Automation.ValuePattern.IsReadOnlyProperty> property only when a PropertyGrid element is enabled.